Es war einmal - (2012)

 Susanne Paasch nach den Brüdern Grimm

-for soprano, tenor, baritone soli and
+for soprano, tenor, baritone soli and chamber ensemble

 (celesta, harp, harmonium and percussion)

 With my librettist, Susanne Paasch, we planned to write a settings of some Grimm fairy tales.
 While she was having surgery and for the obvious musical possibilities, I began with the rather less well known Läuschen und Flöhchen, and as we then worked together over many weeks, other tales came to mind and uniting three into one through-composed work grew from this work.
 The 'conceit' uniting them makes use of the Grimm brothers and a Marie Hassenpflug, who also is known to have contributed to the collection by means of introducing the Grimm brothers to other informants and their folk stories.
 Three singers, then, became our cast by which to tell four tales, and throughout they play a number of characters.

 Susanne Paasch studied music and Romance languages and literature in Detmold and Berlin, theater in Bochum with engagements in Augsburg and St. Gallen.
 Additionally she has worked in stage direction in various projects, and taught music, French and theater.
 She has adapted three Grimm stories for our storytellers to enact, the three playing all the parts throughout.